On this page:

 Legacy Machine Agent HTTP APIs

-The following API endpoints are supported for backwards compatibility, but will not be extended or enhanced in future versions.
+The following API endpoints are supported for backward compatibility, but will not be extended or enhanced in future versions.

 You can use GET or POST to upload metrics to the Metric Browser under Application Performance > Tier where the tier is the one defined for the Standalone Machine Agent.